doingcloudright/airship.tf/getting_started/airship.md

   awsvpc_subnets            = ["${module.vpc.private_subnets}"]
   awsvpc_security_group_ids = ["${aws_security_group.ecs_service_sg.id}"]

-  # load_balancing_enabled sets if a load balancer will be attached to the ecs service / target group
   load_balancing_type = "application"
   load_balancing_properties {
-    # The default route53 record type, can be CNAME, ALIAS or NONE  # route53_record_type = "ALIAS"

-    # Unique identifier for the weighted IN A Alias Record  # route53_a_record_identifier = "identifier"

     # The ARN of the ALB, when left-out the service,
-    # will not be attached to a load-balance
     lb_arn = "${module.alb_shared_services_external.load_balancer_id}"

     # https listener ARN